 DFJ’s Steve Jurvetson thinks Elon’s Boring Co. will win with short tunnels first

-Essential Phone will get Android Oreo update “soon”
+Essential Phone will get Android Oreo update ‘soon’

 Noted Silicon Valley investor and SpaceX investor Steve Jurvetson is probably better positioned than most to know what Elon Musk is thinking with The Boring Company, his project to build a better tunnel boring concern, which he created essentially because he was fed up with sitting in traffic in L.A.